Kenro Nakajima: Professional climbing career

 After graduation in 2008, Nakajima looked for ways to continue climbing.
 He found work as a mountain tour guide and began a career as a cameraman, specializing in mountain films.

 In 2013, Najakima made his first trip to climb a high peak in alpine-style, with an expedition to K6.
 His difficulty with acclimatizing at heights would remain with him, despite gaining more experience on big mountains around the world.

 Najakima began climbing with professional climber Kazuya Hiraide in 2016.
-The next year, they summitted the unclimbed northeast face of Shispare in Pakistan's Batura Muztagh.
+The next year, they summited the unclimbed northeast face of Shispare in Pakistan's Batura Muztagh.
 They named the route Shukriya (2,700 m, WI5 M6), and it would later be awarded one of 2018's Piolets d'Or awards.
 In 2019, while Nakajima and Hiraide were awaiting a climbing permit for Tirich Mir, they headed to Gilgit-Baltistan to look for other peaks to acclimatize.
 While there, they found Rakaposhi (7,788 m) and attempted a summit of the peak's south side.
 They forged a new route to the summit, reaching the peak on July 2, 2019.
 The climb would later be awarded their second Piolet d'Or in 2020.

 In 2020, Nakajima became a sponsored athlete with Ishii Sports, an outdoor equipment supplier who would go on to sponsor his next expeditions with Hiraide.
 In 2022, Kazuya Hiraide and Nakajima made the second known ascent of Karun Koh (6,977 m), and the first via the northwest face.
 The next year, the pair climbed the north face of Tirich Mir (7,708 m), the highest peak of the Hindu Kush.
 They named their new route The Secret Line, which reached 2,000 m from the Lower Tirich Glacier to the summit.
 The climbs were done in preparation for a specific goal, attempting a new route on K2.